AIForces/AIForces/docs/source/problemsetting.rst

 Statements
 ==========

-Statements are usually written in LaTex and compiled into 3 diffeent formats(pdf, html, epub) for comfortable usage.
+Statements are usually written in LaTex and compiled into 3 diffeent formats(pdf, html) for comfortable usage.
 You need to compile separate statements for each language.
 They should be compiled during ``build.sh`` or before the upload.

 Visualizator
 ============

-Visualizer is a webpage, which uses Challenge API (TODO Addreference) to download logs of the challenge and visualize the game in a convinient way.
-It will embeded to an AIForces frontend using ``iframe``.
+Visualizer is a webpage, which uses Challenge API (TODO Addreference) to download logs of the challenge and visualize the game in a сonvenient way.
+It will be embeded to an AIForces frontend using ``iframe``.